qpdf/qpdf/manual/cli.rst

    option causes qpdf to combine them into a single stream.
 Use of this option is never necessary for ordinary usage, but it can help when working with some files in some cases.
-For example, this can also be combined with QDF mode or content normalization to make it easier to look at all of a page's contents at once.
+For example, this can be combined with QDF mode or content normalization to make it easier to look at all of a page's contents at once.
 It is common for PDF writers to create multiple content streams for a variety of reasons such as making it easier to modify page contents and